thisisdinhvu/OAI-HUTECH-2025/README.md

+#  OAI HUTECH 2025 – Mushroom Image Classification Challenge

+This repository contains the **final solutions** submitted for the **Mushroom Image Classification Challenge** organized by the **Ho Chi Minh City Computer Association (HCA)** in collaboration with **HUTECH University**.

 ---

-# 🌟 OAI HUTECH 2025 – Mushroom Image Classification Challenge

-Đây là repository chứa **source code** cho cuộc thi **Mushroom Image Classification** do **Hội Tin học TP.HCM (HCA)** phối hợp với **Trường Đại học HUTECH** tổ chức.

----

-## 🚀 Vòng Bán Kết (Semi-Final Solution)
+##  Semi-Final Solution

-### 🧪 Data Preprocessing & Augmentation
+###  Data Preprocessing & Augmentation

-Qua quá trình quan sát dữ liệu ban đầu, nhóm nhận thấy rằng việc sử dụng trực tiếp ảnh gốc kích thước **32×32** không đem lại kết quả tối ưu trên các kiến trúc CNN.
-Vì vậy, chúng em áp dụng **Image Super-Resolution (ISR)** để tăng kích thước ảnh lên **64×64**, giúp mô hình học tốt hơn các đặc trưng.
+After analyzing the original dataset, we realized that using the raw **32×32** resolution images directly in CNN architectures resulted in suboptimal performance.
+To address this, we applied **Image Super-Resolution (ISR)** to upscale images to **64×64**, allowing the models to learn richer features.

 <div align="center">
     <img src="https://github.com/thisisdinhvu/OAI-HUTECH-2025/blob/main/src/semi-final/ISR.png" alt="ISR Image" width="700"/>
 </div>

-Bên cạnh đó, nhóm nhận thấy **class 2** bị ảnh hưởng bởi **background sặc sỡ**, làm giảm độ chính xác. Để khắc phục, với mỗi ảnh màu, chúng em tạo thêm một phiên bản **ảnh xám**, nhằm giúp mô hình tập trung vào hình dạng, đường nét nấm, giảm sự phụ thuộc vào màu nền — nhưng vẫn giữ lại ảnh màu để học thêm đặc trưng màu sắc.
+Additionally, we discovered that **Class 2** was particularly affected by **distracting colorful backgrounds**, leading to misclassifications.
+To mitigate this, we augmented the dataset by converting each RGB image into an additional **grayscale version**.
+This technique helped the model focus on **shape and texture features**, while still preserving the ability to learn color-related cues from the original RGB images.

 <div align="center">
   <img src="https://github.com/thisisdinhvu/OAI-HUTECH-2025/blob/main/src/semi-final/COLOR-XAM.png" alt="Color vs Gray Image" width="700"/>